temez26/Course-Q-A-platform/README.md

 To set up the project, follow these steps:

 1. Clone the repository.
-2. Run `npm install` in the `qa-ui` directory to install dependencies.
-3. Start the application using Docker Compose with the command `docker-compose up`.
+2. Start the application using Docker Compose with the command `docker compose up`.

 Please note that starting the application for the first time may take a while, as it also downloads the (small) large language model (approx. 250 megabytes) and packages it into an image.